 Can politics in the United States de-polarize? - led by Professor Maria Jose Hierro

-Hannah Arendt on the Human Condition - led by Agnes Sjoblad & Caroline Pecore
+Hannah Arendt on Revolution - led by Caroline Pecore & Noah Rosenfield

 Intellectual Origins of the Rule of Law - led by Professor Daniel Schillinger